Time Complexity Analysis in Data Structures and Algorithms

 Running time in the worst case = C1 + C2 * (n-1) + C3 * (n - 1) + C4 * (n - 1) + C5 = (C2 + C3 + C4) * n + (C1 + C5 - C3 - C4) = a * n + b, Here a = (C2 + C3 + C4), b = (C1 + C5 - C3 - C4).
 So in the worst case, running time is also a linear function of n, but value of constants are greater than value of constants in best case running time.

 Special note: As observed in the above analysis, running time of an algorithm depends on the distribution of the input data like sorted, partially sorted, reverse sorted, etc. In other words, the order of input data decides the total count of critical operations in our code.
 If the order of data changes, count of operations performed by our code will change.
-Therefore, we need to understand the scenario of the worst-case input and best-case input.
+So, we need to understand the scenario of the worst-case and best-case input.

 Worst-case analysis of an algorithm